In 2022, restaurant reputation management is more important than ever.

 Likewise, responding to positive reviews can greatly improve the reputation of your restaurant.

-The upside to responding to negative and positive ratings and reviews can make a huge difference in customer loyalty, customer service recovery, and new customer acquisition.
+Other upsides to responding to negative and positive reviews include making a huge difference in customer loyalty, customer service recovery, and new customer acquisition.

 You can also use Bloom’s configurable ratings widget to proudly display all your new positive ratings on your website.